GNOME/gtk/docs/reference/gtk/getting_started.md

 GTK is a [widget toolkit](http://en.wikipedia.org/wiki/Widget_toolkit).
 Each user interface created by GTK consists of widgets.
-This is implemented in C using [GObject](#gobject), an object-oriented framework for C. Widgets are organized in a hierarchy.
+This is implemented in C using [class@GObject.Object], an object-oriented framework for C. Widgets are organized in a hierarchy.
 The window widget is the main container.
 The user interface is then built by adding buttons, drop-down menus, input fields, and other widgets to the window.
 If you are creating complex user interfaces it is recommended to use GtkBuilder and its GTK-specific markup description language, instead of assembling the interface manually.
-You can also use a visual user interface editor, like [glade](https://glade.gnome.org/).
+You can also use a visual user interface editor, like [Glade](https://glade.gnome.org/).

 GTK is event-driven.
 The toolkit listens for events such as a click on a button, and passes the event to your application.